Lokesh-Yegireddy/TechM_10336/MiniProjects/To-Do App/V1/README.md

 - This project is entirely **client-side**, using vanilla JavaScript.
 No backend or database is used.
 - Tasks are stored **temporarily in memory**.
 Refreshing the page will reset all tasks.
 - Future phases may include:
-  - Task validations
+  - Persistent storage
-  - Persistent storage (localStorage or backend database)
+  - Task filtering and sorting
-  - Additional features like task filtering and sorting
+  - Improved validation and optional features

 ## Project Folder Structure